JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 A comma-separated list of [organizations'](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-organizations-and-teams/about-organizations) IDs.

 This list limits a set of users who can register or authenticate in TeamCity with their GitHub account.
 Together with the enabled _Allow creating new users on the first login_ option, this leaves an ability to automatically register unknown users but restricts it to those who work on your projects.

+>To use this restriction, make sure that the GitHub OAuth application used in the selected [GitHub Enterprise connection](integrating-teamcity-with-vcs-hosting-services.md#Connecting+to+GitHub) is approved for each specified organization.
+{type="note"}

 Leave empty to allow all GitHub users to access the TeamCity server.